 In celebration of National Poetry Month, I sought a story on traveling poets — it wasn’t difficult.
 It seems that the theme of journeying is a universal one.
 Here, Joi Barrios, author of Sweetened Fruit and Other Love Poems, talks about the poetry that speaks through journeying.
 While Abena Songbird, author of Bitterroot; A Way to Heal, talks about the journey that lies in poetry.

 Native American Abena Songbird traveled all of her life.
-This not only speaks of the nomadic nature of the Native American culture, but also of the forced relocation of many Indian Tribes.
+This not only speaks of the nomadic nature of the Native American culture but also of the forced relocation of many Indian Tribes.
 And it was through this travel that Abena found her identity.
 At nineteen she ran away from home to Albuquerque, New Mexico where she heard an Acoma Pueblo Poet named Simon Ortiz.
 “He was a tremendous inspiration.
 He was speaking about the land, and I found a whole new self in me.
 Like I could be a poet myself.”

-And in this season of Powwow, Indians travel to reunite, sing, dance and pray.
+In this season of Powwow, Indians travel to reunite, sing, dance and pray.
 Native Americans reconnect with the natural world and each other.
 “The sweet grass and sage, the hawks, crows and eagles you see on the way, connects you to Mother Earth.
 You become part of the journey, roaming like a herd.
 Dancing together, drumming together, and sharing stories.”

 Why is writing so important to her?
 “I write for survival,” she says.
 I have to express myself and pay tribute to what I’ve gone through.
 Sometimes, I wonder where the words come from; it’s as if voices of the past come through me.
 Sometimes I hear whispers in dreams, the wind in the trees and water songs-they all feed my writing.”